DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 * demistify_config_pkg.vhd  file usually does not need to be modified, except component guest_mist declaration.
 This file is included in project_files.rtl

   * Component guest_mist:  "The idea is that you can share the component between boards, instead of having to declare it for each and every board.
-I'm generally porting to TC64v1, TC64v2 and DE10Lite, and I got bored with having to adjust the component three times, and keep them all in sync.".
+I'm generally porting to TC64v1, TC64v2 and DE10Lite, and I got bored with having to adjust the component three times, and keep them all in sync".
 See Changes in Mist core section below regarding adding new ports in guest _mist for specific boards without breaking compilation for other boards (VERILOG_MACRO DESMISTIFY=1).

 * firmware folder